 Here's some tips to help detect suspicious moles & keep your skin healthy:

 Take photos of moles that look suspicious so you have a way of tracking their growth or hopefully, lack thereof.

 Remember, if you’re not sure if you should be concerned, it’s probably best to schedule an appointment with your Dermatologist ASAP to be sure.

-Alright, now that we’re ready to take on the summer & come out healthy all while enjoying every pool party under the sun, let’s talk about how Revive is helping people with skin cancer every day.
+Alright, now that we’re ready to take on the summer & come out healthy all while enjoying every pool party under the sun, let’s talk about how you can get involved today to help people with skin cancer.

-Our Katie for Melanoma Research collection raises funds and awareness for Skin Cancer Foundation.
-Based on a melanoma cell image and inspired by Katie, a two time melanoma survivor, this gorgeous necklace is intended to adorn you with beauty & inspire hope from within you.
-20% of the proceeds from this necklace are donated to help research better treatments & cures for skin cancer.
-Click here to shop now!
+By shopping the Support Melanoma Research Collection, you'll be raising funds and awareness for Skin Cancer Foundation.
+Based on a melanoma cell image, 10% of the proceeds from this jewelry collection are donated to help research better treatments & cures for skin cancer.

 ***All content on this website, including medical opinions and any other health-related information, is for informational purposes only and should not be considered to be a specific diagnosis or treatment plan for any individual situation.
 Use of this site and the information contained herein does not create a doctor-patient relationship.
 Always seek the direct advice of your own doctor in connection with any questions or issues you may have regarding your own health or the health of others.***